bitprj/BitCamp/Javascript/README.md

 ### Project Description

-4-week course on using Javascript and Twilio.
+4-week course on using Javascript and TwilioQuest.

 ### ❗ Prerequisites for BitCamp JavaScript (Week 0)